-Drawing upon the multidisciplinary approach of the Bachelor of Environments the major builds your problem solving skills and enables you to assess issues around land and buildings from a broader context.
+Drawing upon the multidisciplinary approach of the Bachelor of Design, the major builds your problem-solving skills and enables you to assess issues relating to land and buildings from a broader context.

 Applicants for this major must have completed Units 3 and 4 Mathematical Methods or equivalent.

 Graduates of this major find employment in the following roles:

 This major can lead to further study in the Master of Property at Melbourne.

 *Once you have completed the Bachelor of Design with a major in Property, you will need to complete the two-year Master of Property or a Graduate Diploma in Property Valuation plus undertake additional required professional experience in order to become a registered property valuer.

 What are the structural principles and material properties that underpin the form and fabric of the natural and built environments?
 Through analysis, observation, experimentation, testing and review, students will explore examples and applications from both natural and artificial structures.
 Through exercises, site visits and model making, students will engage with Structures (e.g. force and support systems), Materials (e.g. metals, masonry, ceramics, polymers and timber) and Construction (e.g. case studies).
 Physical and environmental properties of materials are presented together with their construction techniques, and life cycle issues including embodied energy.

 An introduction to macroeconomic theory and policy.
 Topics will include economic aggregates such as production and employment, the general level of prices and inflation, the exchange rate, interest rates, monetary and fiscal policies, the balance of payments and economic growth.
 Analysis is particularly directed to current macroeconomic problems and policy issues.